2023 Most Popular Online Public Health Bachelor's Degree Schools in Florida

 Check out the online public health bachelor's degree programs at these schools if you want to attend one of the most popular in Florida.

-Our analysis found University of South Florida - Main Campus to be the most popular school for public health students who want to pursue an online bachelor’s degree in Florida.
-Located in the large city of Tampa, USF Tampa is a public college with a fairly large student population.
+Our 2023 rankings named University of South Florida - Main Campus the most popular online school in Florida for public health students working on their bachelor’s degree.
+Located in the city of Tampa, USF Tampa is a public college with a very large student population.

 About 74% of the students majoring in public health at the school are women while 26% are male.